 You can look at them to understand how to do it right.

-Examples of tools from the Tarantool team:
+Here are some of the tools created by the Tarantool team:

-- tarantool-operator: Kubernetes operator for cluster orchestration
+- tarantool-operator: a Kubernetes operator for cluster orchestration.

 These tools can be installed via standard package managers:

-Maintainers section of the
+Maintainers section of the repository’s

 Write to the person listed there.